 Once again, the final third is greeted by the herbal transition.
 The flavor of the Illusione continues to bitter with some underlying sweetness helping to provide contrast.
 The dominant note is bitter nuts over sweet cedar and earth.
 Herbs and a mild pepper go in and out.

 - At the 2011 IPCPR, Dion introduced a new line of ~ULTRA~ cigars including a ~mk~ size.
 The additional sizes are expected to make their debut later this year.
 It is almost certain that the blends are not identical.

 - This is probably the strongest production Corona outside of the Liga Privada Dirty Rat.
 Unlike the Dirty Rat, the strength is regulated to the final two thirds nearly exclusively.
 In addition, this comes up to bite you, whereas Dirty Rat is in your face from the start.
 Also, five year-old Dirty Rat (prototypes) are generally not strong at this point.

 - As mentioned above, there is no real way to tell the difference.
 I was talking to Dan Reeve of Cigar Explorer about the cigar and I told him it is much like the same as the is this Cuban test.
 Bottom line, the only real way to tell is to smoke it, because the MKULTRA and the ULTRA are not close.
 The wrappers of the MKULTRA are supposed to be darker, but wrapper variation is so common I wouldn’t rest on that.

 - Construction was incredible.
 Tons of smoke flowing and a perfect draw.
 A bit tight, but smooth.

-- Final Smoking Time is generally 1 Hour and 20 Minutes.
+- Final Smoking Time is generally one hour and 20 minutes.